LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 - After selecting your VPC, select an availability zone you used above and select a subnet you created in that zone.
 Click "Add subnet".
 - Do this for both subnets you created above.
-- Click the "Create" button
+- Click the "Create" button.

 ![](../../materials/week05/lb-cloud/6.4-select-subnets.png)

 Now that you've created the database subnets, you need to create a database instance for your application to use.

-- Return to the RDS Dashboard
+- Return to the RDS Dashboard.
 - Scroll down and click the "Launch a DB instance" button.
 - For Airwaze, you will use a PostgreSQL database.
 Select that and click "Next".

 ![](../../materials/week05/lb-cloud/8-select-postgres.png)

 - AWS will next ask you how you plan to use the database.
 Production-ready databases will have multiple availability zone redundancy and higher-speed storage options, but are also more expensive.
-Select "Dev/Test" to access the lower-powered options then click "Next"
+Select "Dev/Test" to access the lower-powered options then click "Next."

 ![](../../materials/week05/lb-cloud/9-select-dev-test.png)